May 3, 2022

 Neil says that one of the reasons the company saw a huge spike in business was his involvement with Landscape Ontario.
 “We became very well-known right across Canada,” says Neil.
 “I never passed on an invitation to a speaking engagement, which resulted in our (Connon Nurseries) growing reputation right across the country.”

-DiGiovanni remembers travelling across Ontario with Neil in his large blue Cadillac.
+DiGiovanni also remembers travelling across Ontario with Neil in his large blue Cadillac.
 “It was amazing how much he cared about the industry and Landscape Ontario.
 Neil has heart.
 He was amazingly supportive of me as I tried out the new position.
-In many respects he had more faith in my ability than I had because I really did not know anything about the job of Executive Director.
+In many respects he had more faith in my ability.
+I really did not know anything about the job of Executive Director.
 In fact, I did not know what Landscape Ontario was about.”

 The long-time executive director says there are a number of memories that surface when he looks back at his time with Neil.
 “Once he asked for my home number.
 He then called my wife Maxine to let her know how much he appreciated my work and that it was important she try and balance the time I spent away from home.
 To him, family life was more important.
-Another time a cheque for $5,000 arrived from Neil.
-I asked him why.
-He simply wanted to support Landscape Ontario.
 One of my career highlights was being asked to be the master of ceremonies at the 100th anniversary of Connon Nurseries.
 What an honour and what a class act.”

 Those who have worked with Neil Vanderkruk well know he always had high standards.
 It’s a legacy that has and will be passed on to future generations.